decktra/model_sandbox/README.md

 ### - Account

 This model represents an user’s account.
 Its main attribute is balance which represents the total amount of money in the user’s account.
+Its associations are:

+1. A <code>belongs_to</code> association to User.
-A *belongs_to* association to User and a *has_many* association to Entries, which are the actual money transactions.
+2. A <code>has_many</code> association to Entries, which are the actual money transactions (see more below).
+3. A <code>has_many</code> association to BalanceSnapshot, which is a historic records of balances at a specific date (see more below).